Forum Restaurant

-Forum Restaurant (富臨飯店) is a Cantonese restaurant officially established in 1977 at Sino Plaza, Causeway Bay, Hong Kong.
+Forum Restaurant (富臨飯店) is a Cantonese restaurant officially established in 1977.
+It is located at Sino Plaza, Causeway Bay, Hong Kong since 2014.
 Run by Hong Kong's international chef and ambassador of Chinese cuisine, Yeung Koon-yat (楊貫一), it is known for its expensive abalone dishes.

 Yeung first opened the Forum in 1974 with some business partners, though it was not registered as a business until 1977.
 The restaurant struggled financially early on, and Yeung's business partners left the restaurant one-by-one until he became the sole owner of the business.
 Determined to make the restaurant succeed, he decided to become an expert in preparing abalone in order to make the business stand out from its competition.
 Yeung's abalone received positive reviews from businessmen and government officials that could afford dining at the Forum, allowing him to eventually get the opportunity to serve abalone to Deng Xiaoping in 1984.
 By 2020, the restaurant earned its third Michelin star.